 After concurring with the police chief and other observers about “mutually combating individuals,” Trump said, “We condemn in the strongest possible terms this egregious display of hatred, bigotry and violence on many sides.
 On many sides.
 No matter our color, creed, religion or political party we are all Americans first.”

 But that denunciation wasn’t sufficient for Democrats and their Leftmedia — or for establishment Republicans, who knew full well that the Demo/MSM would label them as “soft on supremacists” because Trump dared to identify both ugly factions.

 But even that was insufficient for the Democrats and their Leftmedia.
-Trump had failed to elevate the standing of the conflict to the level that best serves the Demo/MSM agenda and the need to cash in on the chaos for ad revenue and political contributions.
+Their goal was to elevate the conflict to the level that best serves the Demo agenda and the MSM’s ability to cash in on the chaos with ad revenue.

 So Trump on Monday called a press confab and repeatedly condemned the racists in what was to be a unifying speech.

 When a reporter declared Trump “said there was hatred, there was violence on both sides,” he responded correctly, “Yes, I think there’s blame on both sides.”

 When a reporter said, “The neo-Nazis started this,” Trump responded, “…you had some very bad people in that group, but you also had people that were very fine people, on both sides. … I’m not talking about the neo-Nazis and the white nationalists because they should be condemned totally.
 But you had many people in that group other than neo-Nazis and white nationalists.
 Okay?
 And the press has treated them absolutely unfairly.”